August 1, 2015

 In this review, I will look at how each mattress feels, what they’re constructed of, the customer service polices (like return and warranty) and my overall thoughts on the mattress.

 The first three Alexander mattresses are 13″ memory foam mattresses.
 The mattress comes compressed in a box and expands quickly after opening.
 The other mattress in the lineup is a “hybrid mattress” which has a similar top layer to the foam mattress but uses a coil system instead of a base foam underneath.

 This part gets kind of technical, so feel free to skip ahead if you don’t really care about foam densities and the like.

 Then, the top layer of all three uses a quilted cover, which is something that not every foam mattress uses.
-The quilt is 1.5 inches thick and uses a soft foam in the soft and medium, and uses a 1 inch thick firmer quilt in the firm version.
+The quilt is 1.5-2 inches thick depending on the firmness.

-I know that was a lot of technical detail, but the takeaway here is that this is a solidly-built mattress.
-The foams are overall denser and stronger than a lot of the competition, and these mattresses should last a good 10+ years before they start wearing down.
+Putting the technical details aside, the takeaway here is that this is a solidly-built mattress.
+The foams are overall denser and stronger than a lot of the competition, and these mattresses should last a good 8-10 years before they start wearing down.

 How it feels